emberjs/ember.js/guides/05-validators.md

 Alternatively, without a collaborating object model, this tag can be used in all root references that bridges the untracked objects into the system.
-The revision counter can be artifically incremented once just before entering the global render loop: this will ensure that each computation is only performed once inside each render loop.
+The revision counter can be artificially incremented once just before entering the global render loop: this will ensure that each computation is only performed once inside each render loop.
 This assumes the templates are side-effects-free.